albertoriva/mirror/README.md

 ```
 mirror.py -i * src/*.c doc/*.txt
 ```

+Note that directories need to be explicitly included in the file list.
+In the previous example, the * takes care of that.

 If a command-line argument starts with '@', the remainder of the argument is interpreted as the name of a file containing filenames to be added to the file list.
 So another way of accomplishing the result above would be to store all desired filenames into a file called e.g. repofiles, and then execute:

  ```
  mirror.py -i @repofiles